plandex-ai/plandex/docs/docs/intro.md

 - Iterate on your code and the LLM's plan at the same time without the changes becoming intertwined and difficult to disentangle.
 - Review proposed changes across multiple files as a whole (rejecting any that aren't correct) to be sure that broken updates or hallucinations don't make it into your project files.
 - Branch or rewind the LLM's plan in order to explore multiple paths or revert to the exact step where a task went off the rails.
 - Apply proposed changes to your project once you're happy with them.
-You can optionally group them together as a single commit in your git repo with an automatically generated commit message.
+You can optionally group the changes together as a single commit in your git repo with an automatically generated commit message.
 Plandex is resilient to messy git states and will leave any work you have in-progress unaffected.
 You can also use Plandex in directories that are *not* git repos while still retaining all the aforementioned benefits.

 Apart from version control, Plandex also helps you manage what's in the LLM's context: